maidsafe/Whitepapers/Project-Safe.md

 The MaidSafe Foundation will initially:

-* Hold and distribute safecoin for developer pools.
+* Hold and distribute safecoin for developer pools
 * Manage issuance of MaidSafeCoin to funders and existing investors
 * Hold all patents and use safecoin to pay for the upkeep and further patents for all projects (until this sphere cannot be litigated against, the MaidSafe Foundation will act as the holder of defensive patents, of which there is already a considerable worldwide portfolio, to protect the decentralised Internet).
 * House the MaidSafe team in an HQ and provide funding for independent development pods, worldwide